Anatomy of entanglement and nonclassicality criteria: Gaussian states

-We can obtain the (unused/unconverted) SMNc remaining at the BS output modes~\cite{ge2015conservation}.
-When we wipe out the entanglement (correlations) in the noise matrix~(\ref{VBS}), by setting 2$\times$2 matrix $C=[0,0;0,0]$ in~(\ref{VBS}), the remaining nonclassicality in the modes are only the SMNc.
-One can obtain the remaining SMNcs as
+The unconverted SMNc remaining in the two BS output modes can be isolated as follows~\cite{ge2015conservation}.
+If we erase the correlations by setting the $2\times2$ block $C=[0,0;0,0]$ in Eq.~(\ref{VBS}), the only nonclassicality left in the state is the local SMNc in the two output modes.
+The corresponding minimum noises are